-DAP provides immediate crisis intervention, safety planning, and referral on our hotline operated 24/7.
+DAP provides immediate crisis intervention, safety planning, and information and referral on our hotline operated 24/7.
 Staff offers short and long-term supportive/educational counseling, as well as therapeutic counseling designed to address the emotional barriers that make it difficult to leave an abusive relationship.
 DAP counselors also facilitate support groups that provide clients with the opportunity to process their experiences with others confronting domestic abuse.
+Specialized services include economic empowerment and financial literacy training.

 DAP provides emergency shelter to adults and their dependent children at imminent risk of physical abuse.
 In addition to safe housing, residents receive a range of supportive services, including relocation assistance, to help victims relocate out of abusive situations.
-DAP's transitional housing program offers longer term HUD-subsidized housing and intensive case management which support individuals and families as they strive to become self-sufficient and live free from abuse.
+Case Management, safety planning, counseling, advocacy and information and referral services are also provided.

-DAP provides advocacy and support in filing for temporary Protection From Abuse (PFA) orders and provides free legal representation for clients in custody matters and at final PFA hearings.
+DAP provides legal options couseling and advocacy and support in filing for temporary Protection From Abuse (PFA) orders and provides free legal representation for clients at final PFA hearings.
 DAP offers accompaniment and advocacy for victims involved in criminal proceedings against their abusers.
 Members of law enforcement, employed by DAP, train local law enforcement officers on best practices and protocols for handling domestic abuse cases.
+Other specialized services include assitance with U-petitions and Crime Victim Compensation and free mobile legal clinics.

 DAP's Medical Advocate is on call 24 hours a day to provide options and crisis counseling to victims of abuse at Delaware County hospitals.
 DAP's Medical Advocate also trains local health care professionals from all disciplines, including physicians, nurses, first responders and allied health professionals to screen patients and recognize the signs of abuse.